 The band members are all free-lancers, so substitute players and singers are used from time to time.
 Jan understands the advantages of having versatile musicians and; therefore, encourages his musicians to play other kinds of music.
 There are several very skilled musicians standing by, ready to fill in for the permanent members when necessary.

 The orchestra has access to Glenn Miller´s library of approximately 1,500 original musical arrangements.
-GMO´s road book consists of 300 musical arrangements.
+GMO´s road book consists of about 350 musical arrangements.

 Glenn Miller Orchestra, Scandinavia plays for concerts as well as stage shows and swing dance engagements.